Circo-dev/Circo.jl/README.md

 end
 ```

 Messages that components can send to each other are typed.
-The `@component` macro is a simple helper to generate the required fields and mark the component as subtype of `Component`.
+The `@component` macro is a simple helper to generate the required fields and mark the component as subtype of `Component` (You can do this by hand).

 ```julia
 function onmessage(me::TreeActor, message::GrowRequest, service)